 Carmel Valley resident a serial entrepreneur in diabetes care

-A Carmel Valley man is responsible for several tools and supplements for
+A Carmel Valley man is responsible for several tools and supplements for diabetes care.

 John F. Burd, Ph.D., who has lived in Carmel Valley since 1987, most recently launched his fifth company, Lysulin, a natural supplement formulated to help lower glucose toxicity.
 Because Lysulin is a dietary supplement, it is not subject to FDA approval, according to a company spokesperson.